cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Other Hurdles
 Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic binding", the banks in the EU are (after intensive pressure from banking regulators), pretty much ready with this upgrade.
-To succeed, SPC presumes that the would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.
+That is, to succeed, SPC presumes that banks would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.

 ## Conclusion
 Is this a problem?
 That depends of your perspective.